-Applying for MBAs was a horrific experience.
-After 5 years at investment bank Societe Generale my profile was respectable but I was overwhelmed by the process and lacked confidence.
+Applying for MBAs was a horrific personal experience.
+After 5 years at investment bank Societe Generale, my profile was respectable but I was overwhelmed by the process and lacked confidence.

 I set off on a whirlwind and expensive tour of top European and American business schools, asking probing and borderline rude questions of staff and students to narrow down my choices.

 After deciding on a school, I over-analysed my writing until all flair was extinguished and my application was delayed to round 4.
 To prepare for interviews I sought help from mentors, colleagues and peers.
 All of them peppered me with interview questions for a job not an MBA.